All the Social Social Skills in the World.

 Here’s a social skill not everyone knows, though I think it will seem obvious to everyone who reads this.
 When you come home from work, a likely thing to say when you walk in the door is, “Hi honey, I’m home”.
 I can’t tell you how common it is for someone to walk in the door and instead start criticizing his/her spouse for not doing some household task or chore.
 It could be something about the dishes, vacuuming, mowing the lawn or anything else.
 Whatever it is, it’s not going to help your relationship work well.
 The thing that will help it work better, is to remember to say, “Hi honey, I’m home…how was your day?”
 The exact words don’t matter, What matters is to start with something positive, not a criticism.
 It’s just a simple social skill, but it makes a dramatic difference.
 What do you say when you come home?

-Some of the things I teach in the free report “0 Steps for a Happier Marriage” are social skills.
+Some of the things I teach in the free report “10 Simple Ways to Revitalize Your Marriage” are social skills.
 If you practice any of those steps, such as listening more carefully or taking your partner out on a date, you are practicing social skills – skills that make things work better between people.

 While no one can know all the social skills, it’s helpful to learn some new ones.
 It keeps you growing as a person, and helps you keep your relationships fresh and exciting too.
 Some variety and growth can be healthy for a relationship and keep it from growing stale or boring.

-If you never saw my free report “0 Steps for a Happier Marriage”, I suggest you order it now.
+If you never saw my free report “10 Simple Ways to Revitalize Your Marriage”, I suggest you download it now.
 You will also find some good social skills in the following articles and blog postings:

 If you look through my other articles, you will find many other social skills to try out at home.